-In this paper we have shown that current conditions inhibit the deployment of PSTN quality Voice over IP, and we proposed a deployable solution that can overcome the bursty loss pattern of the Internet.
+In this paper we have shown that current network conditions can significantly affect VoIP quality, and we proposed a deployable solution that can overcome many of these conditions.
 Our solution uses the open source Spines overlay network to segment end-to-end paths into shorter overlay hops and attempts to recover lost packets using limited hop-by-hop retransmissions.
 Spines includes an adaptive routing algorithm that avoids chronically lossy paths in favor of paths that will deliver the maximum number of voice packets within the predefined time budget.
 We evaluated our algorithms and our system implementation in controlled networking environments in Emulab, on the Internet using the Planetlab testbed, and through extensive simulations on various random topologies.
 Our results show that Spines can be very effective in masking the effects of packet loss, thus offering high quality VoIP even at loss rates higher than those measured in the Internet today.